-To avoid inauthentic assessment, learners must provide examples from their own work practice.
-When learners provide an example of their practice, assessors can see them applying what they have learned.
-This can be an acceptable demonstration of knowledge.
+To avoid inauthentic assessment, trainees must provide examples from their own work practice.
+The Evidence Verifiers need to directly observe the trainee completing practical tasks before completing the verification section.
+The verification section in each assessment must be completed and signed by the Evidence Verifier who completed the observation.
+When trainees provide an example of their practice, assessors can see them applying what they have learned, which is an acceptable demonstration of knowledge.